windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 # Build Route

-Every route in Windwalker has a key, which allows every single route patter can be access by **route name** or **route resources**, this will be helpful building a route quickly.
+Every route in Windwalker has a key, which allows every single route pattern can be access by **route name** or **route resources**, this will be helpful building a route quickly.

 ``` php
 use Windwalker\Core\Router;